26 October 2021

 3 Reasons Why Your Office Needs a Paper Shredder

-How does your office handle your document security?
+How does your office handle document security?
 While firewalls and anti-virus/malware solutions are suitable for protecting digital data, paper documents are also a source of material for fraudsters and scammers.

 If your business relies on paper documents, then it’s a good idea to invest in a paper shredder.
-Paper shredders reduce the risk of identity theft which could result in huge financial losses for your company.
+Paper shredders reduce the risk of identity theft, which could result in huge financial losses for your company.

 If a bad actor gets their hands on sensitive documents, it could spell disaster for your company.
 Not only are you putting your organisation at risk, but you could be jeopardising your client’s information.